 This isn't to say that contributions made outside narrowly-defined boundaries of your organization's goals and culture.
 The important thing is to think about how each action affects those goals and culture, and to recognize those which make a positive impact.

-This last ingredient is one of the most important on the list.
-Even with a very well thought-out and executed plan, if you don't have engagement, you don't have a program — you just have a plan.
+Surprise!
+This seventh ingredient is one of the most important.
+Even with a very well thought-out and executed plan, if you don't have engagement, you don't have a program—you just have a plan.

 Without engagement and participation, any recognition program will be dead in the water.